 Take Me Out To The Ballgame: A Historical Timeline Of Baseball

 Our national pastime dates back just as far as our nation is old.
 Many remarkable events have happened over 200+ years.
-This timeline takes a look at baseball throughout it’s history as a sport.
-From amazing feats to barriers broken and everywhere in between, baseball has become a important part of our American culture, and is recognized today as one of the world’s most popular sports.
+This timeline takes a look at baseball throughout its history as a sport.
+From amazing feats to barriers broken and everywhere in between, baseball has become an important part of our American culture and is recognized today as one of the world’s most popular sports.
 With such a storied past, who knows what the next 200 years will bring!

 1791: Baseball’s earliest roots founded in a bylaw in Pittsfield, Massachusetts.

 1839: Abner Doubleday is said to have invented the game of baseball in Cooperstown, New York.

 1845: Alexander Joy Cartweight creates the rules of baseball.

 1846: The Knickerbockers and a team of cricket players play in the first official game in New York City.